-Iraq is the only country in the subregion that has seen its national refugee and migrant population decrease.
-From 2005 to 2010, there was a big increase in Iraqi refugees and migrants of almost 80 per cent, or close to 1.2 million persons, reaching a high of 2.6 million in 2010.
-However, by 2017, the refugee and migrant population decreased to slightly more than its 2005 level, reaching close to 1.7 million refugees and migrants owing to return.
+Iraq is the only country in the subregion that has seen its national migrant and refugee population decrease despite ongoing political instability.
+From 2005 to 2010, there was a big increase in Iraqi migrants and refugees of almost 80 per cent, or close to 1.2 million persons, reaching a high of 2.6 million in 2010.
+However, by 2017, the migrant and refugee population decreased to slightly more than its 2005 level, reaching close to 1.7 million migrants and refugees owing to return.